Celebrations honor Willie Mays and Negro League players ahead of MLB game at Rickwood Field

 Stone and his wife Christina traveled from Charlotte, North Carolina, to be in Birmingham, Alabama, on Thursday for a moment they deemed just as special.

-It was hours before Rickwood Field hosted its first Major League Baseball game between the Giants and St. Louis Cardinals.
+It was hours before Rickwood Field hosted its first Major League Baseball game, as the St. Louis Cardinals beat the Giants 6-5.
 The game, which MLB called “A Tribute to the Negro Leagues,” was meant to honor the legacy of Mays and other Black baseball greats who left an enduring mark on the sport.

 MLB planned a week of activities around Mays and the Negro Leagues, including an unveiling ceremony on Wednesday of a Willie Mays mural in downtown Birmingham.
 Those tributes took on a more significant meaning Tuesday afternoon when Mays died at 93.
 As news of his death spread throughout Birmingham, celebrations of his life ramped up.